The latest information on portable batteries, now essential for hikers

 - Lightweight and compact

-- Fast charging of devices with USB Power Delivery
+- Fast charging for your devices with USB Power Delivery

 - Few terminals (USB A x 1, USB C x 1)

-[Reference] List of specs of outdoor mobile battery candidates tested this time
+[Reference] Specifications of the outdoor mobile battery candidates tested this time

 |